MicrosoftDocs/azure-docs-powershell/azps-7.5.0/Az.Network/Get-AzVirtualHubBgpConnection.md

 ## SYNOPSIS
 The Get-AzVirtualHubBgpConnection cmdlet gets a Virtual WAN Hub BGP Connection in a Virtual WAN Hub or lists all Virtual WAN Hub BGP Connections in a Virtual WAN Hub.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/get-azvirtualhubbgpconnection) for up-to-date information.

 ## SYNTAX

 ### ByVirtualHubName (Default)